Senior peer counseling: Effectiveness

-Seniors counseling can maybe be effective because the counselors often have had life experiences similar to their clients.
+Seniors counseling may be effective because the counselors often have had life experiences similar to their clients.
 In contrast, professional counselors may unintentionally create a power imbalance with older clients unfamiliar with formal counseling and many senior clients will not seek formal counseling due to cost or perceived stigma.
 Senior peer counseling programs, therefore, may provide a more comfortable and supportive environment for the client.

 In 2010–2011, Applied Survey Research (ASR) conducted a study of 43 senior peer counseling clients in San Mateo County, California.
 The study concluded that the clients had discussed personal issues in their lives more often with their senior peer counselors than with anyone else including family, friends, and neighbors.
 The study also found that 75% of the clients had reported the senior peer counseling had "helped a lot", especially with their concerns about food, health, loneliness, and sadness.
 Twenty-three percent reported it had "helped a little bit" and 3% reported it "had not helped at all".